 "It's all about the kids"

-(Our driving passion, except that now we serve adults, too, and just as passionately)
+(Our driving passion, except we serve adults, too, and just as passionately)

 (When employees return from vacations, or being off work sick.)